JROChub/power_house/docs/book_of_power.md

 62. Document the command `cargo run --example hash_pipeline` outputs to confirm digests match the printed ones.
 63. Keep a mapping between digest values and statement strings in your personal notebook.
 64. The XOR operation is immune to reordering; test `((digest_C ^ digest_A) ^ digest_B)` for proof.
-65. For team training, intentionally provide incorrect digest to see how quickly contradiction is spotted.
+65. For team training, intentionally provide an incorrect digest to see how quickly contradiction is spotted.
 66. Always accompany digests with relevant ledger lines to prevent context loss.
 67. When explaining to executives, call this “paper quorum verification.”
 68. When explaining to mathematicians, emphasize the GF(2) nature of the calculation.
 69. When explaining to public audiences, say “three numbers produce one anchor word.”
 70. The demonstration also validates that the crate intentionally exposes digests as unsigned 64-bit integers.
-71. Ensure your abacus has enough beads; 64-bit calculations require structured approach.
+71. Ensure your abacus has enough beads; 64-bit calculations require a structured approach.
 72. For analog verification, binary toggle boards can replicate the XOR step-by-step.
 73. Keep the result `ANCHOR!!` etched on the cover of your field notebook.
 74. The demonstration has been tested across hardware architectures; interpret the XOR output in big-endian byte order before ASCII translation.